 In the Folio app, these users will be able to create Folio configurations referencing this library.
 Learn more: Create Folio configurations.

-8. Create a role named "Snapshot Users".
+8. If you're using a "Snapshot" document class, create a role named "Snapshot Users".
 Learn more: Create and configure custom roles.
 Add users who are authorized to create a snapshot of the of the documents in your Folio library.

-9. Create a workflow for the "Snapshot" document class.
+9. If you're using a "Snapshot" document class, create a workflow for the "Snapshot" document class.
 Create the following workflow states:

 - "Snapshot document created" which transitions to the next state if document property "Requester" is not empty.